nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TA-Assist home folder.
+**A**: Install the app on the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TA-Assist home folder.

 ## Appendix

 ### Parameters and Constraints

-For all parameters, the following constraints are applied:
+For all parameters, the following constraints are applied: <a name="implicit-constraint"></a>
 * As Ta-Assist uses prefixes such as `p/` and `c/` to identify the start of a new parameter, all parameters have the implicit constraint that they must not contain prefixes of another parameter if that other parameter is being used in a command.
   * e.g. You cannot add a student with the address `Commongrove n/123A` as the `n/123A` prefix will be parsed by Ta-Assist as the Student's name.